googlearchive/TemplateBinding/docs/mdv_syntax.md

 The MDV syntax allows for inline expressions within bindings which support a strict subset of the JavaScript language.
 In order to use this feature, it's important to understand its behavior and limitations:

  * The goal for inline expressions is to allow the expression of simple value concepts and relationships.
 It is generally bad practice to put complex logic into your HTML (view).
  * Expressions are never run (e.g. eval) as page script.
-They cannot access or mutate any global or local state.
-They are parsed and converted to a simple interpretted form which can only compute the value of an expression.
+They cannot access any global state (e.g. window).
+They are parsed and converted to a simple interpretted form which is provided the present values of paths contained in the expression.

 The specific subset of JavaScript which is supported is: